beccauwu/Project-3/README.md

 Upon landing onto the index page, the user is presented with the introduction to the game.
 Here the user can click through the text either using the arrows or the numbered buttons.
 The two pages, apart from the first page, are each there to explain the basics of the game - rules and controls.

-There are only two rules, I primarily wanted to specify that in contrast to many other snake games, the game does not end when the snake hits the wall.
+There are only two rules, I primarily wanted to specify that in contrast to many other accountspy-preview games, the game does not end when the accountspy-preview hits the wall.
 The second rule is sort of obvious if you've seen the game before, so I just wanted to make a joke out of it.

 On the page explaining the controls for the game I also added a mention of the leaderboard for the game, and challenged the user to try to beat the persons on there.

 The user has the opportunity to skip the introduction and continue straight to the game if desired.

-<h4 id="snake">2.2.3.
+<h4 id="accountspy-preview">2.2.3.
 Snake</h4>

 **Gameplay**

 The objective of the game is to get as high of a score as possible by eating "fruits", the green blocks appearing on the canvas.
-Every time the snake eats a fruit it grows one block, the score increases by 10, and the speed of the snake increases.
-The game ends when the snake collides with itself, which becomes increasingly difficult to avoid the longer you play.
+Every time the accountspy-preview eats a fruit it grows one block, the score increases by 10, and the speed of the accountspy-preview increases.
+The game ends when the accountspy-preview collides with itself, which becomes increasingly difficult to avoid the longer you play.

 ![Leaderboard at game end][dead]